wbez/blackhawks_soundboard/README.md

-Copyright 2015 NPR.
+Copyright 2015 WBEZ.
 All rights reserved.
-No part of these materials may be reproduced, modified, stored in a retrieval system, or retransmitted, in any form or by any means, electronic, mechanical or otherwise, without prior written permission from NPR.
+No part of these materials may be reproduced, modified, stored in a retrieval system, or retransmitted, in any form or by any means, electronic, mechanical or otherwise, without prior written permission from WBEZ.

 (Want to use this code?
-Send an email to nprapps@npr.org!)
+Send an email to web@wbez.org!)

 blackhawks_soundboard